soapbox-pub/rebased/docs/configuration/postgresql.md

   ]
 ```

-A more detailed explaination of the issue can be found at <https://blog.soykaf.com/post/postgresql-elixir-troubles/>.
+A more detailed explanation of the issue can be found at <https://blog.soykaf.com/post/postgresql-elixir-troubles/>.

 ## Example configurations